Mercer County Defective Products Lawyer

 Defective Design Theory

-To prove that a product’s design is defective, a plaintiff must show by a preponderance of the evidence that the product is not reasonably fit, suitable, or safe for its intended purpose.
+To prove that a product’s design is defective, a plaintiff in Mercer County must show by a preponderance of the evidence that the product is not reasonably fit, suitable, or safe for its intended purpose.
 For strict liability under a theory of a product design defect, a plaintiff must prove that the:

 - Product is defective